WSPO

-WSPO (1390 kHz) is a commercial radio station in Charleston, South Carolina.
+WSPO (1390 kHz) is a commercial radio station in Charleston, South Carolina, United States.
 The station is owned by Saga Communications, and operates as part of its Charleston Radio Group.
 It airs an urban gospel radio format.
 WSPO's studios are east of the Cooper River in Charleston.

 WSPO transmits 5,000 watts.
 At night, to protect other stations on 1390 AM from interference, it uses a directional antenna with a three-tower array.
 Its transmitter is located east of the Ashley River in Charleston, near Sam Rittenberg Boulevard (South Carolina Highway 7).
 Programming is also heard on 250-watt FM translator W261DG at 100.1 MHz.

 History

 WCSC

 The station first signed on the air on May 14, 1930.
-Its original call sign was WCSC, broadcasting at 1310 kilocycles.
+Its original call sign was WCSC, broadcasting on 1310 kilocycles.
 It was the first radio station in Charleston as well as the second oldest in the state of South Carolina.
 It was started by Fred Jordan and Lewis Burk.

 The station's first studios were in the Francis Marion Hotel.
 WCSC increased its power from 1,000 watts to 5,000 watts on December 14, 1947.
 For many of its early years, it was owned by the Rivers Family.